emsesp/docs/docs/Getting-Started.md

 If you are upgrading from a previous release it's recommended you perform the upgrade via the WebUI (`System->Upload`).

-!!! note "There was an issue with older BBQKees Gateway boards with a too small partition size.
-If you're upgrade from v3.4 or earlier and have one of these boards then make a backup of your settings and use the [EMS-ESP Flasher tool](https://github.com/emsesp/EMS-ESP-Flasher/releases)."
+!!! note "There was an issue with older BBQKees Gateway boards that used a smaller partition size on the ESP32.
+If you're upgrading from v3.4 or earlier and have one of these boards then make a backup of your settings and use the [EMS-ESP Flasher tool](https://github.com/emsesp/EMS-ESP-Flasher/releases)."

 Alternatively you can opt for an Over the Air (OTA) install using [`espota.py`](https://github.com/emsesp/EMS-ESP32/tree/main/scripts) and: